renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 12. Add a Google Identity (i.e a user or group) with the "IAP-secured Web App User" role.
 13. You may see an "Error: Forbidden" message for about the first 5 minutes, but after that users with the "IAP-secured Web App User" role on the Project or IAP backend service should be able to access the app via the domain on the Load Balancer certificate plus the service path.
     - i.e. `https://app.example.com/t2x-ui/` or `https://35.244.148.105.nip.io/t2x-ui/`
+    - The load balancer path requires a trailing slash `/`.

 &nbsp;